KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

     ## [1] "summer"

--   *crawl\_month*: Only “2020-08-01” in the entire dataset, this column wouldn’t contribute much to the analysis of this project.
+-   *crawl\_month*: Only shows “2020-08-01” in the entire dataset, this column wouldn’t contribute much to the analysis of this project.

 ``` r
 c <- cloth %>%